msobanjo/courseware/topics/ansible/modules/inventory/README.md

 ```

 ### Ansible User
-The `ansible_user` parameter can be used to change which user to connect as, here Ansible would try to connect to the `bar.example.com` host as the user `bob`:
+The `ansible_user` parameter can be used to change which user to connect as.
+In this example, Ansible would try to connect to the `bar.example.com` host as the user `bob`:
 ```ini
 bar.example.com ansible_user=bob
 ```

 ### SSH Private Key File
-One of Ansible's main use cases is for connecting to multiple hosts and multiple envinronments to configure many machines so naturally there are going to be different private SSH key files to access these many different hosts.
+One of Ansible's main use cases is for connecting to multiple hosts and environments to configure many machines.
+Naturally, there are going to be different private SSH key files to access these many different hosts!

 A path to a private key file can be specified with `ansible_ssh_private_key_file`.
 In the example shown below Ansible will try to connect to the `foo.example.com`, authenticating with the `~/.ssh/development_id_rsa` private key file: